Reactor™ - The manual

 Tip

-To manage all available configs click "Manage Projects" and select "Manage Used Configs" in the top
+To manage all available configurations, click "Manage Projects" and select "Manage Used Configs" at the top.

 Panel Groups

-Panels can be grouped to set a shared brightness and sleep time and to provide additional organization.
+Panels can be grouped to set shared brightness and sleep time, and to provide additional organization.

 This feature is disabled by default.
-Open the View Options (cog wheel in the footer) and activate them.
+Open the View Options (cog wheel in the footer) and activate it.

 image

-Panel Groups are shown after enabeling them in View Options
+Panel Groups are shown after enabling them in View Options

 Groups can be renamed and their settings adjusted.
-Panels can be moved between groups.
-Also sleep settings and brightness can be managed for multiple panels at once.
+Panels can be moved between groups, and sleep settings and brightness can be managed for multiple panels at once.

 Projects

-Using projects you can save and switch out the entire setup you have configured in reactor, including panels, devices and all configuration.
+Using Projects, you can save and switch out the entire setup you have configured in Reactor, including panels, devices, and all configurations.

 manage projects button